RealMelkor/Vgmi/README.md

 On Illumos and Solaris, Vgmi uses [privileges(7)][7] to isolate the parser processes.

-On top of sandboxing the main process, Vgmi forks itself to parse foreign data in completely isolated and sandboxed processes.
+In addition to sandboxing the main process, Vgmi forks itself to parse foreign data in completely isolated and sandboxed processes.

 ## Dependencies